Walaa4Yahia/FOG_Project/README.md

 ## Usage

 1. **Run the Project**:
-   - In Eclipse, navigate to the `Principle.java` file.
+   - In Eclipse, navigate to the `build/classes/controle/Principal.class` file.
    - Right-click on the file and select **Run As** > **Java Application**.

 2. **Test Different Scenarios**:
    - The program simulates HTTP requests, errors, and responses.
-You can modify the request types and view the corresponding simulated responses, such as server unavailability, timeouts, and authentication errors.
+You can modify the request types and view the corresponding simulated responses, such as server unavailability,
+     timeouts, and authentication errors.